 How do employers apply for the WOTC Program?

-There are two forms that must be submitted to WOTC for
+There are two forms that must be submitted to WOTC for each “new” employee:

-the forms within 28 calendars days after the new employee’s start date to:
+Then, the employer must mail or fax the forms within 28 calendars days after the new employee’s start date to:

 Iowa Workforce Development

 How much of a tax credit can I receive under the WOTC Program?

 The tax credit employers can claim depends on the target group of the individual hired, the wages paid to that individual in the first year of employment, and the number of hours that individual worked.
 There is also a maximum tax credit that can be earned.
 This amount can between $2400-to-$9600 per hire.

 Who is the WOTC contact person with Iowa Workforce Development?

 November 2013 - The Ins and Outs of Workers' Compensation